 From inside, you always think that you’re better than others and that may not be the case and from the outside people will stay away from you.
 People will resent your company because people usually like simple and humble people.
 No one wants a pride-monger or a narcissistic besides them.

 I was the victim of the pride-turned-false-ego some years ago.
 I was doing good in my career and received several appreciations from organization and peers.
 The appreciation often came in form of monetary benefits and I couldn’t control the temporary pleasure attached to it.
 The result—I tuned in to a narcissist.

 It was only after some time that I—fortunately—realized that my pride has turned into a false ego and I need to let it go.
 This inspired me to do an inner journey and I planned a 4-year long sabbatical to get rid of this dangerous disease.

 In this period, I read many books on ancient wisdom, studies different belief systems and met many scientific and spiritual people to discuss what I understood.
 The ancient wisdom was right, the pride turned itself into a dangerous monster because I couldn’t handle it.
 Read carefully, because I couldn’t handle it.
 That means feeling proud may not be dangerous if you can handle it.

 But how many of us can?

 I see parents and friends around me who use the words I am proud of to their close ones.
-I feel sacred.
+I feel scared.
 What if the same thing happens with their loved ones?
 And you can actually see that the world is full of people with false ego.

 If you dig deep, it all started with the childhood.
 When the parent or teacher says the word I am proud of you, it ignites a feeling comparison in the children and they feel they’re better than others.
-This feeling cultivates as the children grow up and takes a dangerous form in adulthood.
-It’s like the balloon; the more you fill air, the more it grows and in the end, it bursts into pieces.
+This feeling cultivates as the children grow up and take a dangerous form in adulthood.
+It’s like the balloon; the more you fill the air, the more it grows and in the end, it bursts into pieces.

 BTW, this is also one of the teachings of the great Buddha.